NotWes/Growconomy-Bot/README.md

 `npm install discord.js`

 # Contribution
-Fork this repository, commmit what you wants to change then make a pull request.
+It's super easy all you need is to fork THIS repository, commit what you want to change, then make a pull request.

-Pull request should be like example below:
+Pull request should be like the example below:

 ## Pull Request Examples